Shadow-Mo/Shadow-Mo/README.md

 - 👋 Hi, I’m @Shadow-Mo
-- 👀 I’m interested in Technology and Cyber Security
+- 👀 I’m interested in Technology, Web dev, AI and Cyber Security
 - 🌱 I’m currently learning Java and
 - 💞️ I’m looking to collaborate on anything related to tech
 - 📫 How to reach me https://twitter.com/Mouneshazonde